-The Heavy Equipment Colleges of America has six other locations in addition to our San Bernardino, CA location:
+The Heavy Equipment Colleges of America has five other locations in addition to our San Bernardino, CA location:

 Our main goal is always to help our students prepare for a new career in the heavy equipment and crane operations industry.
 In order to help achieve this goal, we aim to provide you with the knowledge, the skills, and the credentials necessary to find a reliable job with fair compensation.
 We do this through our programs designed to help you build a solid foundation upon which you can add more advanced skills as your education increases.
 These programs include:

 When you have finished your training education at our facility, you can apply for a variety of jobs.
 This includes jobs in:

 Interested in learning more about our programs?
 Schedule a visit to our location and see for yourself the kind of learning experiences that we have carefully crafted to ensure our students’ success.
 You can use the map below to help plan out the most efficient route from your home.
 For even more information or for clarification about how to find our San Bernardino location, contact us today!
 Our admissions team is always happy to help answer your questions and provide guidance wherever possible.